 FULLY GUIDED & HOSTED SKI & SNOWBOARD BACKCOUNTRY TOUR

-The Daisetsu Mountain range in Central Hokkaido links Kurodake, Asahidake and Tokachidake and is home to some of the best backcountry skiing in Hokkaido.
+The Daisetsu Mountain range in Central Hokkaido links Kurodake, Asahidake and Tokachidake and is home to some of the best backcountry skiing and snowboarding in Hokkaido.

-This tour is designed for those who have toured before are fit and want to really get out and explore the mountains of Hokkaido.
-More than any other will remain completely flexible.
+This tour is designed for those who have ski toured or splitboarded before, are fit and want to really get out and explore the mountains of Hokkaido.
+More than any other this tour will remain completely flexible.
 Only your first two nights and the last night will be booked and the remaining nights will be booked around the prevailing weather.
 This may mean traveling to Tokachidake and staying at Ryouunkaku Onsen to access Tokachidake and Furanodake areas or heading over to Asahidake or Kurodake to hike the lift-accessed backcountry on offer.

 All this will be fully guided by two of our experienced guides and with a max of 8 people on the tour it’ll be just you and true Japanese powder!